lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Token Length is processed as any protocol field.
 If the value remains the same during all the transaction, the size can be stored in the context and elided during the transmission.
 Otherwise, it will have to the sent as a compression residue.

-Token Value size should not be defined directly in the rule in the Field Length (FL).
-Instead, a specific function designated as "TKL" must be used and length does not have to the sent with the residue.
+Token Value size cannot be defined directly in the rule in the Field Length (FL).
+Instead, a specific function designated as "TKL" MUST be used and length does not have to the sent with the residue.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options

 ## CoAP Content and Accept options.

-These fields are both unidirectional and must not be set to bidirectional in a rule entry.
+These fields are both unidirectional and MUST NOT be set to bidirectional in a rule entry.

 If a single value is expected by the client, it can be stored in the TV and elided during the transmission.
-Otherwise, if several possible values are expected by the client, a matching-list should be used to limit the size of the residue.
+Otherwise, if several possible values are expected by the client, a matching-list SHOULD be used to limit the size of the residue.
 If is not possible, the value has to be sent as a residue (fixed or variable length).

 ## CoAP option Max-Age field, CoAP option Uri-Host and Uri-Port fields

-These fields is unidirectional and must not be set to bidirectional in a rule entry.
+These fields is unidirectional and MUST NOT be set to bidirectional in a rule entry.
 It is used only by the server to inform of the caching duration and is never found in client requests.